fuc0003f/recom-eval-mock/README.md

 - Docker
 - MacOS/Linux

-1. In Terminal direct into the root directory and execute (make sure that docker is running):
+1. Open terminal in the root directory of this project and execute (make sure that docker is running):

 ```
 $ docker-compose up